foundations-fall-2016/session5/readme.md

 }
 ```

 Examine the html in the inspector.
-Look for `::before` and `::after`.
+Look for `::before` and `::after` after the content div.
 We'll return to the :before and :after pseudo-classes later.

 ## Mobile Layout with Floats